School Holiday Activities for Your Jarjums and Gundoos

 For a tutorial click here: Preschool kids activities: Shadow tracing – YouTube

 Teddy Bears Picnic

 Why not invite your jarjums and their favourite soft toy along to a teddy bear picnic or tea party?
-You can host it in your living room, backyard or local park (if you’re not currently isolating).
+You can host it in your living room, backyard or local park.
 Choose a theme based on your jarjum’s favourite toy, movie or book and get creative with the snacks and decorations.

 Do you have a little dancing king or queen in your house?
 Keep them occupied by challenging them to a dance off on the most exclusive dance floor there is – your living room floor.
 Head to just dance – YouTube for a bunch of different dance tutorial videos.
 All you have to do is follow the animations on screen.
 If the competitive streak doesn’t run in your family why not encourage your jarjums to learn a dance and put on a performance for the rest of the family at a later date?